 How to see Rome, Italy, like a local

-An open-air museum full of fresh flavours, historical sights and cultural hotspots, get to the heart of The Eternal City with this guide of must-sees from those who call Rome home
+Historical sights, cultural hotspots and cocktails with a view – get to the heart of The Eternal City with this guide of must-sees from those who call Rome home

 Where to eat in Rome

 Meet the locals: Chefs Alessandro Miocchi and Giuseppe Lo Iudice are the brains behind Retrobottega (located in Via della Stelletta, just behind Piazza Navona) and are celebrated for their natural and creative cuisine.
 Here the duo share their top dining recommendations in Rome…

 “A true must-visit for food lovers is Meglio Fresco (Via Boccea, 350).
 A store selling fresh fish during the day, at night it’s turned into a restaurant serving the best fresh seafood you can eat.
 And head to Il Goccetto (Via dei Banchi Vecchi, 14) for good wine"

 Exploring a city is thirsty work and Rome has everything from Salotto 42, a celebrated bar with some of the best curb appeal to Eitch Borromini (above), where you can enjoy drinks with a view over the famous Piazza Navona.
 After dark, sip signature cocktails and aperitivo at The Gallery Bar at G-Rough, a meeting point for artists, designers and gallery owners or head to bottle-lined Cul de Sac – open since 1977, it’s one of Rome’s first (and best) wine bars.

 Meet the local: Fabrizia Spinelli is the founder of successful Italian fashion and lifestyle blog Cosa mi metto??? (translating to ‘What shall I wear?’).
 With more than 130,000 followers on social media, she's well versed in imparting her shopping wisdom.
 Here she reveals Rome’s top finds: